+Update and strengthen policies to provide increased attention to areas with low income communities and people of color to address inequities and disparities.

 Review and update policies to reflect adopted transportation functional plans such as agency strategic plans, service guidelines, long-range plans, and master plans.

 Review and update policies and programs related to transportation level of service and impact mitigation.
-Update the Transportation Concurrency Management program and Mitigation Payment System to reflect insufficient funding to address roadway capacity improvements for the foreseeable future.Review and update policies to guide and potentially expand public and private partnerships to advance regional transportation services.
+Update the Transportation Concurrency Management program and Mitigation Payment System to reflect insufficient funding to address roadway capacity improvements for the foreseeable future.
+The Concurrency program update should address collaboration with other jurisdictions regarding infrastructure improvement strategies to help prevent travel shed failure caused by unfunded city and state projects and traffic generated outside the unincorporated area.

+Review and update policies to address unmet roadway infrastructure needs in the rural area.

+Review and update policies to facilitate the transportation element of the multi-use vision for the public asset currently known as the “Eastside Rail Corridor.”

+Review and update policies to guide and potentially expand public and private partnerships to advance regional transportation services.

 Review and update policies related to local and regional transportation funding, pricing, and demand management.

-Review and update policies to address active transportation, as appropriate.
+Review and update policies to promote active transportation, as appropriate.

-Review and update transportation policies addressing sustainability issues such as greenhouse gas emissions reduction goals, performance and operation of the HOV/HOT lane system to ensure efficiencies for transit and other vehicles.
+Review and update transportation policies promoting sustainability issues, such as greenhouse gas emissions reduction goals and performance and operation of the HOV/HOT lane system to support efficiencies for transit and other vehicles.

 Review and update policies to strengthen coordinated planning to increase connectivity between transportation modes.

 Review and update environmental and stormwater management policies to facilitate efficient and cost-effective maintenance and preservation of transportation infrastructure and respond to emergency situations.
+Consider adding policies to prioritize replacement of culverts that function as fish barriers on county roadways.

-Address the importance of high quality/healthy housing, including housing that is affordable, near transit stations as part of a strategy to increase the use of public transportation and reduce vehicle trips and vehicle miles traveled.
+Address the importance of high quality/healthy housing, including sufficient housing that is affordable, near transit stations as part of a strategy to increase the use of public transportation, reduce vehicle trips and vehicle miles traveled, and improve equity outcomes.

+Consider policies to incorporate health and equity assessments as part of transportation planning and project analysis.

+Review and update policies to address the importance of regional collaboration to provide and site infrastructure supportive of freight mobility, including truck stops.

+Review and update policies to support and advance the King County International Airport Master Plan.

 Chapter Eight – Services, Facilities and Utilities

 The 2016 update to the Services, Facilities and Utilities chapter will focus on strengthening regional cooperation and coordination around critical community infrastructure including water supply, wastewater treatment, flood management, and solid waste.
-Policies will be updated to reflect new and innovative approaches to energy efficiency, green building and environmental sustainability and will reinforce the important social and economic role King County’s facilities, services and utilities play in the region.
+Policies will be updated to reflect new and innovative approaches to energy efficiency, green building and environmental sustainability, and will reinforce the important social and economic role King County’s facilities, services, and utilities play in the region.

+Review and update policies to reflect environmental justice, equity, and social justice, including consideration of historic trends in the distribution of benefits and burdens.

+Review and update policies to facilitate the utilities element of the multi-use vision for the public asset currently known as the “Eastside Rail Corridor.”

-Review policies to reflect that the Wastewater Treatment Division uses planning horizons that exceed the 20-year growth target and land use plan when developing capital facility plans.
+Review policies to reflect that the Wastewater Treatment Division (WTD) uses planning horizons that exceed the 20-year growth target and land use plan when developing capital facility plans.

-Update policies in the Capital Facility Planning section to reflect that the Wastewater Treatment Division (WTD) uses an alternative to LEED, Envision Sustainable Infrastructure Rating System, to rate WTD infrastructure.
+Update policies in the Capital Facility Planning section to reflect that WTD uses an alternative to LEED, Envision Sustainable Infrastructure Rating System, to rate WTD infrastructure.

 Update policies to reflect Consent Decree requiring completion of Combined Sewer Overflow projects by 2030.